Chapman, Texas

 Chapman is an unincorporated community in Rusk County, located in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 20 in 2000.
 It is located within the Longview, Texas metropolitan area.

-History

-Chapman was named for John Chapman and his family, the first settlers in the area.
-Henry Chapman participated in the Battle of San Jacinto.
-Francis M. Bridges was appointed postmaster in 1894 and served until its closure in 1904 when mail was sent to Henderson.
-The population of Chapman jumped from a low of 12 in 1895 to 150 in 1940.
-It then went down to 12 from 1967 through 2000.
-It had three businesses and a community center in the mid-1980s.
-The community originally went by the name Blossom Hill.

 Geography

 Chapman is located on Texas State Highway 79 near Trammel's Trace, 8 mi east of Henderson, 19 mi west of Carthage, and 26 mi southeast of Kilgore in eastern Rusk County.

 Education

 Today, the community is served by the Henderson Independent School District.